MiamiOH/foreman_teamdynamix/README.md

 # foreman_teamdynamix
-A Foreman Plugin for TeamDynamix
+A Foreman Plugin for TeamDynamix.
+It manages a host lifecycle as a corresponding Asset in TeamDynamix.

 # configuration
+All attributes under [:api][:create] are passed as is to the Team Dynmamix API while creating an asset for the Foreman host.

 ```
 :team_dynamix:
   :api: